conquerhuang/ESiamFC/README.md

   Run "Siam_FC.py" in "./got10k/trackers" to teset the trained models and select the one with best performance as the baseline for the netx step.
 The performance of SiamFC trained with Pytorch toolbox on pycharm will be slightly lower than that trained on Matlab (with same hyperparameter).

 ## generate dataset clusters
+If you only intersted in PIk-means.
+We give out the generated video features on https://pan.baidu.com/s/19in-zFqyOJBnqVwgYmcksA key djdw.
+You can directly download the generated video features and skip the video feature generate process. jump to step4: "cluster the video features"
 ### 1.map the dataset into embedding sapce
 ```bash
 generate_feature_dataset.py